Pipeline Introduction

 |Boolean

-Sets a lock for the pipeline.
-The lock will be automatically released after the pipeline execution.
-Locks cannot be used across repositories.
+Set a lock for the pipeline.
+The lock is automatically released after the pipeline completes and cannot be used across repositories.

 Behavior: When pipeline A acquires the lock, if pipeline B requests the lock, it can either terminate pipeline A or wait for pipeline A to finish and release the lock before continuing execution.